-The allowance for loan losses was \$1.251 billion at March 31, 2015 and \$1.237 billion at December 31, 2014.
-Net loan recoveries of \$1 million were recorded during the first quarter of 2015, as compared with net loan charge-offs of \$3 million for the first quarter of 2014.
+The allowance for loan losses was \$1.350 billion at March 31, 2016 and \$1.280 billion at December 31, 2015.
+Net loan charge-offs of \$5 million were recorded during the first quarter of 2016, as compared with net loan recoveries of \$1 million for the first quarter of 2015.
 The System's allowance for loan losses reflected the aggregate of each System entity's individual evaluation of its allowance for loan losses requirements.
 Although aggregated in the System's condensed combined financial statements, the allowance for loan losses of each System entity is particular to that institution and is not available to absorb losses realized by other System entities.
-Managements' evaluations consider factors that include loan loss experience, portfolio quality, collateral value, loan portfolio composition, current production conditions and economic conditions.
+Managements' evaluations consider factors that include, among other things, loan loss experience, portfolio quality, loan portfolio composition, collateral value, current agricultural production conditions and economic conditions.

-Even though certain System borrowers have been faced with challenges due to the volatility in commodity prices and input costs and, to a lesser extent, the overall continued weakness in the general U.S. economy and housing industry, their financial positions remained generally strong given the past decade of favorable U.S. farm economic conditions.
-In this regard, nonaccrual loans current as to principal and interest were 57.7% of total nonaccrual loans at March 31, 2015.
+Even though certain System borrowers have been faced with challenges due to compressed margins in the current agricultural and economic environment, their financial positions remain generally strong given the past decade of favorable U.S. farm economic conditions.
+In this regard, nonaccrual loans current as to principal and interest were 58.6% of total nonaccrual loans at March 31, 2016.
 Further, System underwriting standards require strong collateral support for loans.
-By regulation, all non-guaranteed real estate mortgage loans must have a loan-to-value ratio of 85% or less at origination.
-Most of the System's real estate mortgage loans had a loan-to-value ratio generally lower than the statutory maximum of 85%.
+By regulation, all nonguaranteed long-term real estate mortgage loans must have a loan-to-value ratio of 85% or less at origination.
+Most of the System's real estate mortgage loans at origination had a loan-to-value ratio below the statutory maximum of 85%.
 These factors help to mitigate the System's exposure to loan losses.
-At March 31, 2015, \$496 million of the System's \$1.771 billion of nonperforming loans had specific reserves (representing probable losses) of \$165 million.
-The remaining \$1.275 billion of nonperforming loans were evaluated and determined not to need a specific reserve.
+At March 31, 2016, \$491 million of the System's \$1.832 billion of nonperforming loans had specific reserves (representing probable losses) of \$122 million.
+The remaining \$1.341 billion of nonperforming loans were evaluated and determined not to need a specific reserve.